-- Sexual attitudes, preferences or practices. - Use or treatment for alcohol, drugs or other addictive products. - Illegal conduct. - Information which if released could reasonably cause stigmatization or discrimination, or result in damage to areas such as financial well-being, employability, or reputation. - Certain health information, including psychological or mental health.
+- Sexual attitudes, preferences or practices. - Use or treatment for alcohol, drugs or other addictive products. - Illegal conduct. - Information which if released could reasonably cause stigmatization or discrimination or result in damage to areas such as financial well-being, employability, educational advancement orreputation. - Certain health information, including psychological or mental health.